aramis-lab/clinicadl/docs/Installation.md

 ## Quick start

 ### Python environment
-You will need a Python environment to run Clinica.
+You will need a Python environment to run ClinicaDL.
 We advise you to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Miniconda allows you to install, run, and update Python packages and their dependencies.
 It can also create environments to isolate your libraries.